RedditRecs

 Reddit Icon

-phoenix_frozen • 11 days ago
+phoenix_frozen • about 1 month ago

 > why would the one with a warming plate be cheaper?
 This requires a little explaining.
 Basically: the warming plate costs nothing.
 The reason the other one is more expensive is because of the carafe: the glass carafe on the warming plate version is way cheaper to manufacture than the thermal carafe from the other one.
 (Relatedly: you definitely want the thermal carafe version.
 Warming plates are the enemy of good-tasting coffee.) > What exactly is meant by 'podless'?
 Aren't they both podless?
 Yeah you have this right, and it's a stupid word.
 However, the point they're making isn't "podless", it's "podless single-serve".
 Which is still a stupid phrase.
 But here's the deal.
 Pod machines are designed for _single-serve_ coffee: they make one cup.
 The 8-cup coffee maker linked above (both versions) has an accessory designed to let you do the same: stick a smaller amount of water and coffee in the thing, and brew it into a cup instead of the usual carafe.
 The glass carafe version comes with that accessory, whereas the thermal carafe version does not; you have to buy it separately.
 That is why the glass carafe version says "podless single serve" in its title. > Is one coffee maker better than the other?
 Ish.
 In general: yes, not all drip coffee makers are created equal, some are much better than others.
 This is a good one.
 However, of the two you linked, you *definitely* want the thermal carafe one.
 Again: hotplates are the enemy of good-tasting coffee.